Reef Nutrition Tigger-Pods® - 6 oz.

 What you will need for Culturing in a Stand Alone Container

-- Culture vessel.
-This can be anything such as a 5 or 10 gallon aquarium, Tupperware container, etc. that holds water.
+- We recommend at least 2 culture vessels in case one has issues.
+The vessels can be a 5 or 10 gallon aquarium, Tupperware container, etc. that holds water.
 Deep containers or carboys are not suggested.

 - Culture water.
-You will need some freshly mixed clean seawater, or you can use a natural seawater product such as Catalina water.
+You will need some freshly mixed clean saltwater.
+We use BTAC salt in our systems.
 Do not use water from an existing aquarium or culture as this will contaminate your attempt to start a new culture of copepods.
-A specific gravity of 1.020 to 1.025 for this strain of copepod is suggested.
+A specific gravity of 1.020 to 1.025 for this species of copepod is suggested

-- A food source, such as Phyto-Feast phytoplankton.
+- A food source, such as Phyto-Feast phytoplankton, is recommended.

 Directions for Culturing in a Stand Alone Container

-Fill your container half to two-thirds full with the clean seawater.
-Attach the airline and air stone to the air pump.
-Put the air stone in the culture vessel, and plug in the air pump.
+Fill your container half to two-thirds with clean saltwater.
+Add the air source to the culture and run it very low (2-3 bubbles per second is ideal).
 Make sure you use a drip loop and check valve to keep water from getting into your pump and electrical outlet.
-Add a small amount of Phyto-Feast to lightly color the culture water.
+Add a small amount of Phyto-Feast (1-2mls) to some culture water and stir until homogenized.
+Then gently pour the diluted algae in so that you can lightly color the culture tank.
 Do not add too much, or the water will foul.
-Add your new copepod culture, put the lid on, and you are done!
+After you've acclimated your copepods to temperature, pour them in and you are all set!

 Over the next few weeks, your copepods will reproduce.
 It may seem at first that they aren't reproducing as fast as you would like, but once they get to a certain population level you will see an "explosion" of copepods in your culture vessel.
-Feed with Phyto-Feast as necessary to keep the water lightly tinted, and monitor water quality.
+On a daily or every other day basis, feed small amounts of Phyto-Feast necessary to keep the water lightly tinted, and monitor water quality.
 Crashes from overfeeding that leads to high ammonia and nitrite are possible, water changes can help if the water quality declines too much.
+Water changes can be performed when harvesting.
+See the next section for details.

 To harvest your copepods, a plankton collector/strainer of some sort is very helpful.
-You can siphon yourcopepods through the collector, insuring that when you feed them to your aquarium you are only addingcopepods, not culture water.
+A 90 microns sieve will catch all sizes, while 300 will help to separate out the juveniles and adults from the larval stages.
+You can siphon your copepods through the collector, insuring that when you feed them to your aquarium you are only adding copepods, not culture water.
+Discard the culture water and add new, clean saltwater to the culture to bring it back to the original level.
+You are essentially doing a water change when you siphon out the copepods.
 Make sure you do not dip your strainer in the copepod culture, and then in your aquarium, and then back in your culture vessel without cleaning it first.
 Likewise, keep siphon tubing and other equipment you use on your culture separate from equipment you use in your aquariums or larval tanks to avoid contamination.
-While you can always buy another batch of Tigger-Pods should your culture crash, you can avoid that frustration by not sharing equipment between different systems!
+While you can always buy another batch of Tigger-Pods should your culture crash, you can avoid that frustration by not sharing equipment between different systems.
+You can also scoop the Tigger-Pods with a brine shrimp net but keep in mind that you will need to do a water change on the system as waste accumulates.
+Scooping can also stir up waste from the bottom, so do it carefully.

 Tigger-Pods are wonderful little creatures, full of energy, fun to watch, and great food for your reef tank.
 When you receive your shipment, there are some steps you can take that will help ensure their health and survival.

-Open bottle cap and remove the inside liner.
+Open bottle cap and remove the inside liner, if there is one.
 Let the bottle stand at room temp for 2 hours to allow the temperature to rise.
 The Tigger-Pods can be poured directly into your refugium and/or main tank.
-They can live several weeks in the bottle, as long as they are fed and the bottle is open to the air.
+We recommend that you add copepods after lights out.
+Turn off all pumps, add the copepods and wait 30 minutes before returning your system to normal function.
+Since some of the copepods will cling to the side of the bottle after pouring, make sure to rinse the remainders out with clean saltwater so that you get every last animal.

 Tigger-Pods feed on microalgae and we recommend feeding them with Phyto-Feast.
 Phyto-Feast can be dosed directly into both your refugium and main tank.
-The recommended feeding rate is 1 to 5 drops per gallon each day, depending on the bio-density of your reef tank.
+The recommended feeding rate is 1 TSP per 100 gallons for a display tank without refugium or 1 TSP per 25 gallons when dosing to the refugium.
+This can be done each day, depending on the bio-density of your reef tank.
+Add the dose near a powerhead or wavemaker to disperse the concentrate when adding to the display.
+When adding the dose to the refugium, mix it with some tank water to homogenize and then pour it in.

 Longer Term Storage